mfrichards/ffmpeg-android/README.md

 To install the new FFmpeg shared libraries on your Android device, the device must be rooted and you must have access to the file system via the adb tool.
-Copy the new shared libraries (libavcodec.so, libavformat.so, libavutil.so, and libswresample.so) to "/data/data/com.whitestar.mytunespro3/lib" and restart MyTunes.
+Copy the new shared libraries (libavcodec.so, libavformat.so, libavutil.so, and libswresample.so) to "/data/data/com.whitestar.mytunespro3/lib" and restart AirTunes.
 The app will now be using the new libraries.